nhamidjaja/hickory/docs/web-widget.md

 ### Button Styling
 We do not have a strict styling requirement.
 We prefer for you to prepare a design that suits your web page's overall UI, but we do ask you to include our logo and the text **Fave** in the button.
 If you require graphical assets such as logos for a customized design, feel free to contact us and we will provide it for you.

-If you wish to use our default styling it is available as such:
+If you wish to use our default styling it is available below.
+However, at the moment, we ask that you host the logo on your web server for better performance.

 <div style="width: 90px; margin: 0 0 15px 0;">
 <style>